alaaeddinKH/alaaeddinKH/README.md

 simpletransformers.
 Programming language: Python, Java
 Framework: React, java spring ((https://github.com/alaaeddinKH/Graduation-project/tree/main))

+<h4>University training period:</h4>

+###### Data Science Intern
+###### Wolves Interactive company
+###### Wolves Interactive company
+###### Jul 2023 – Nov 2023 - istanbul
+###### Player journey tracking application
+An application that tracks players' journeys in games by analyzing the events they perform during gameplay.
+The app processes, cleans, and visualizes their data with professional charts.
+It helps the company identify events that lead to signifiant player drop-off or ensure that all parts of the game are functioning properly.
+Additionally, it monitors player behavior and enables the company to take appropriate actions.
+Libraries used: Pandas, NumPy, Plotly, Matlibplot Programming language: Python
+Framework: Custom tkinter
+[]

 <h4>Kaggle Competition:</h4>
 <h5>1- Rohlik datathon: (time series forecasting)</h5>
 - Rohlik Group, a leading European e-grocery innovator, is revolutionising the food retail industry.
 We operate across 11 warehouses in Czech Republic, Germany, Austria, Hungary, and Romania.